-Financial assets are derecognized when the rights to receive cash flows from the financial assets have expired or have been transferred substantially all the risks and rewards of ownership.
-Any gain or loss arising on derecognition directly in the consolidated statement of total comprehensive income and presented in other gains/losses).
+Financial assets are derecognized when the rights to receive cash flows from the financial assets have expired or have been transferred and the Group has transferred substantially all the risks and rewards of ownership.
+Any gain or loss arising on derecognition is recognized directly in the consolidated statement of total comprehensive income and presented in other gains/(losses).